RebeccaWells3/Python-Practice/README.md

 # <ins>Python-Practice</ins>
 Below are some Python projects I have done for practice and fun.
-They were either done entirely in Jupyter Notebook or IDEs.
+They were either done in Jupyter Notebook or other IDEs and usually saved in Jupyter Notebook.

 ## <ins>Projects:</ins>
 -[50 States and Capitals Quiz](50StatesandCapsQuiz.ipynb)